PK Touch by Harry Nardi

 Key features

-• Strong emotional impact on audiences
+• Strong emotional impact on audiences, enhancing engagement

-• Requires precise delivery and engaging patter
+• Requires mastery of delivery and patter for optimal effect

 Pros